About the Denver Christkindlmarket

 This annual event brings authentic German and European holiday traditions to Denver!
 The Market is hosted by the German American Chamber of Commerce - Colorado, a non-profit 501c6, and features both local and international small business vendors.

 The Market opens every year on the Friday before Thanksgiving, and lasts through the 23rd of December.
 The event offers an authentic German holiday experience, including opportunities to meet St. Nikolaus, Krampus and the Christkind herself.
 Guests can savor the season as they enjoy authentic Glühwein, Bavarian-style Biers, European coffee, or hot chocolate while wandering through the Market.
 Each charming wooden hut offers finely crafted artisan gifts and holiday treats sold by local Coloradan and international merchants.
-Guests are invited to cozy up inside the heated Festival Hall to enjoy live entertainment while snacking on Bavarian-style pretzels, fresh smoked salmon, or Goulasch with their family and friends.
+Guests are invited to enjoy live entertainment while snacking on Bavarian-style pretzels, fresh smoked salmon, or Goulasch with their family and friends.

 The Christkind (German “Christ-child”) is the traditional Christmas gift-bearer in parts of Germany, Austria, and in other European countries.
 She is a fairy-like being with a white and golden dress, blonde locks and golden crown.
 If you look closely, she is featured on the Denver Christkindl Market logo.
 The idea that the Christkind brings children their Christmas gifts goes back to the protestant reformer, Martin Luther (1483-1546).

 The Christkind plays a special part our annual Grand Opening Ceremony, reciting her famous prologue translated from the original German, to welcome visitors to the Denver Christkindlmarket.
 Additionally, during the weekends of the market, the young and young at heart will have the opportunity to meet and greet her.
 She enjoys photo opportunities with guests throughout the market.